Rope Access Supervisor

 • Understanding basic concepts such as main and backup systems, SWL - WLL - SF, Fall Factor - Impact Force, etc.

-• Fitting, adjustment, pre-use inspection and care of the PFPE.
-Supervision and check of the equipment used by operatives.
+• Fitting, adjustment, pre-use inspection, and care of the PFPE.
+Supervise and check the equipment used by operatives.

-• Basic and advanced rope manoeuvres such as:
+• Basic and advanced rope maneuvers such as: